BemboOE/Bembo-Officina-Editoriale-Tools/author-guides/04 Preparazione bibliografia/README.md

             <td>pc program</td>
             <td>title, programmer, version, company, date</td>
             <td>URL</td>
-            <td>To report the repository / archive where the software is distributed in the following formula in the Extra field:
+            <td>To report the repository / archive where the software is distributed in the following formula in the Extra field:<br>collection-title: "App Store"</td></tr>
-collection-title: "App Store"</td></tr>
 </table>
 <!-- END AUTOMATIC REFERENCES TABLE -->